-Day 9: Yangshuo - Shanghai
+Day 9: Guilin - Shanghai

-Today, fly just over 2 hours to the exuberant city of Shanghai for a 2-night stay.
+This morning, stroll around picturesque Ronghu Lake and admire the Sun and Moon Pagodas - two towering examples of traditional Chinese-Buddhist architecture.
+Later, fly just over 2 hours to the exuberant city of Shanghai for a 2-night stay.